Research Catalogue Extended Guide

 Roles

-Writing the exposition, collaboration
+Writing the Exposition, Collaboration

 During the writing stage, it is common that the exposition in progress is shared with one or more other readers or collaborators.
-These collaborators can use the notes system to leave feedback.
+These collaborators can use the review notes system to leave feedback.
 There are three types of collaboration roles:

 collaboration tab